 It’s not very big for a wholesale market but if you are into markets then it is worth a look.

 Bus numbers 38, 59, K3 and 58 will go there. 光彩市场 Guang Cai Chi Chang is the name of the stop.

 I stumbled upon this when walking around at night.
 Loads of cheap restaurants and walking distance from the YiJu Commercial Hotel.

 Walk there from the hotel.
 In in the middle of the city.
 See the map at the bottom of this post.

 6. Xin Hua Square

-I guess this is the equivalent of a People’s Square.
-A big concreted area where people go.
+I guess this is the like a People’s Square.
+It is a big concrete area where people go.
 They had some performances (singing and dancing) on the stage.
-I think it is more lively at night.
+It is more lively at night.